RobertWilliamsCymro/learn-wagtail-static-website/README.md

 9. Creating blog app summary

 Provides instructions to create a new Wagtail app called 'blog'.
-It includes creating the app, defining a `BlogIndexPage` model, making database migrations, and setting up the frontend with a `blog_index_page.html` template.
+It includes creating the app, defining a `BlogIndexPage` model, limiting the `max_count=1`, making database migrations, and setting up the frontend with a `blog_index_page.html` template.
 It also explains how to link to the Blog Index page from the HomePage.

 [Go to Lesson 9 learnings](Lesson-9.md)